Housing Reasonable Accommodation Procedures INTRODUCTION AND BACKGROUND

-- An individual with a disability must complete the “Disability Accommodation Request Form for College Housing” (the “Request Form”) to request a reasonable accommodation.
+- An individual with a disability should contact Disability Support Services or complete the “Disability Accommodation Request Form for College Housing” (the “Request Form”) to request a reasonable accommodation.
 If the individual requires assistance in completing the Request Form because of his/her disability, Disability Services will provide assistance in completing the form.

-- Absent exceptional circumstances, the College will attempt to provide a written response to a reasonable accommodation request within fourteen (14) business days of receiving the information described in paragraph 2 below.
+- Absent exceptional circumstances, the College will attempt to provide a written response to a reasonable accommodation request within ten (10) business days of receiving the information described in paragraph 2 below.

 Information that May Be Requested for Housing-Related Reasonable Accommodation Requests

 Disability Services shall limit its requests for information to only the information necessary to verify whether the individual making the request has a disability and/or to evaluate if the reasonable accommodation is necessary to provide the individual an equal opportunity to use and access College housing.